Draith6/PowerShellSteam/README.md

 # PowerShellSteam
-PowerShell Module for Interfacing with Steams Web API
+PowerShell Module for Interfacing with Steam's Web API